mkmad/gcp/networks/classic-vpn/README.md

 ```

 ### Add routes from the subnets through the two tunnels.

+**These rules tells gcp how the traffic should be routed to the networks**

 Route traffic from the on-prem VPC to the cloud 10.0.1.0/24 range into the tunnel:
 ```